Dynamical Jahn-Teller effect in the first excited C$_{60}^-$

 \section{Abstract}

-The Jahn-Teller problems of C$_{60}$ anions involving $t_{1g}$ next lowest unoccupied molecular orbital (NLUMO) were theoretically investigated.
-The orbital vibronic coupling parameters for the $t_{1g}$ orbitals were derived from the Kohn-Sham orbital levels with hybrid B3LYP functional by the frozen phonon approach.
-With the use of these coupling parameters, the vibronic states of the first excited C$_{60}^-$ were calculated, and were analyzed.
-The dynamical Jahn-Teller stabilization energy of the first excited C$_{60}^-$ is stronger than that of the ground electronic states, resulting in two times larger splitting of vibronic levels than those of the ground state C$_{60}^-$.
-The present coupling parameters prompt us to understand more about the excited C$_{60}$.
+The Jahn-Teller effect of C$_{60}$ anions in the first electronically excited states was theoretically investigated.
+The orbital vibronic coupling parameters for the $t_{1g}$ next lowest unoccupied molecular orbitals were derived from the Kohn-Sham orbital levels with hybrid B3LYP functional by using the frozen phonon approach.
+With the use of these coupling parameters, the vibronic states of the first excited C$_{60}^-$ were derived by exactly diagonalizing the dynamical Jahn-Teller Hamiltonian.
+The dynamical Jahn-Teller stabilization energy of the first excited C$_{60}^-$ is stronger than that of the ground electronic states.